fossasia/support.eventyay.com/orders-attendees/How-to-contact-attendees-of-an-event.md

 You can see the red box on the right hand corner, you can type in your attendees information.
-![How to contact attendees](/images/How-to-contact-attendees-of-an-event-4.png) Repeat the same if you want to search for your attendees's information
+![How to contact attendees](/images/How-to-contact-attendees-of-an-event-4.png) Repeat the same if you want to search for your attendees's information.